-The Town's recycling center is located south of the Town Hall in Five Corners at 1293 Washington Avenue (Figure 7).
-The following items are recycled by the Town and must be separated from refuse:
+The Town's recycling yardeenter also provides Town residents the opportunity to recycle other materials that are not allowed to be collected by Waste Management.
+The Town's recycling yard is located south of the Town Hall in Five Corners at 1293 Washington Avenue (Figure 79).
+The following items are-that can be recycled/collected by at the Town recycling yard includeand must be separated from refuse:

-- · Aluminum containers
+- Aluminum containers Metal bicycles

-- · Bimetal containers
+- Bimetal containers

-- · Corrugated cardboard
+- Corrugated cardboard Metal appliances

-- · Foam polystyrene packaging
+- Foam polystyrene packaging

-- · Glass containers
+- Glass containers

 - Magazines

-- Newspapers
+- NewspapersSteel containers

-- · Office paper
+- Office paper

 - Rigid plastic containers (marked 1-7)

-- Tires
+- Waste Ttires

-- · Vehicle batteries
+- Vehicle batteries

-- Waste oil
+- · Waste oil

-- · Yard waste
+- Yard waste

-The Town also accepts used athletic shoes as part of the Reuse-A-Shoe Program being run by the City of Milwaukee, Nike, and the National Recycling Coalition.
+The Town also accepts used athletic shoes as part of the Reuse A-Shoe Program being run by the City of Milwaukee, Nike, and the National Recycling Coalition.

-The Town will continue to study more efficient and cost effective methods of providing refuse collection and recycling services to residents.
+The Town will continue to study more efficient and cost-effective methods of providing refuse collection and recycling services to residents.
 This may include relocating the public works garage and recycling center, and changing the manner in which refuse collection and recycling services are provided.